synfynal/woocommerce-connector-docs/Source Files/articles/getting-started.md

 Typically, you install, and then set up the app in a sandbox environment.
 After you are familiar with how the app works and have successfully tested the app, you then implement the app in your production environment.

-To learn more about how to get started with the WooCommerce Connector, in the following table, select the links.
+To learn more about how to get started with the WooCommerce Connector, select the links in the following table.

 | To | Go to |
 |---|---|